GM110Z/Serratia-DefensevsProphage-plasmid/README.md

 **koFamScan.sh** : Processes your protein fasta files (GCF_xxx.faa) and then runs https://github.com/takaram/kofam_scan as a loop on each single file. https://github.com/takaram/kofam_scan needs to be pre-installed

+**process-metabolic-scorecard.py**: Python script to process KEGG-decoder analysis scorecard and drop all columns that have "0", retaining only metabolic pathways that have a value >0  in at least one row of the scorecard